DaveCThompson/HUE9000/docs/THEMING_GUIDELINES.md

     *   **Theming Implication:** To theme the selected button glow, you must target the `background-color` and `filter: blur()` of the `.button-unit::after` pseudo-element.
 To theme the unselected glow, you target the `box-shadow` property on the `.button-unit` itself.

 ### 4. Lens Display & Glows
 *   **Bezel:** The lens bezel rings (`#lens-container::before/::after`) have their L-values attenuated by `--startup-L-reduction-factor` during startup.
-Their base opacity is set by `--lens-bezel-opacity` in `theme-dim.css`.
+Their base opacity is set by `--lens-bezel-opacity` in `_theme-dim.css`.
 They transition to their full metallic conic gradient in P10.
 *   **Glow System (`outer-glow`, `super-glow`):**
     *   This is a complex system driven by the `--lens-power` CSS variable (updated by JS).
-    *   **DIM Mode Overrides:** `theme-dim.css` significantly alters the glow appearance.
+    *   **DIM Mode Overrides:** `_theme-dim.css` significantly alters the glow appearance.
 It uses variables like `--lens-outer-glow-dim-scale-multiplier` and `--base-outer-glow-blur` to make the glows larger, more diffuse, and more prominent during the dim state, creating a signature "standby" effect.
-    *   **Full Theme:** In `theme-dark` or `theme-light`, these overrides are removed, and the glows become tighter and more responsive to the raw `--lens-power` value.
+    *   **Full Theme:** In `_theme-dark.css` or `_theme-light.css`, these overrides are removed, and the glows become tighter and more responsive to the raw `--lens-power` value.

 ### 5. Terminal Text Glow
 *   The terminal has a themeable text glow effect.
 The base color and bloom size are defined in `_variables-theme-contract.css`.
-*   Each theme (`theme-dim`, `theme-dark`, `theme-light`) can adjust the glow's final appearance by overriding two scaling factors:
+*   Each theme (`_theme-dim.css`, `_theme-dark.css`, `_theme-light.css`) can adjust the glow's final appearance by overriding two scaling factors:
     *   `--theme-terminal-glow-opacity-factor`
     *   `--theme-terminal-glow-size-factor`
-*   This allows `theme-dim` to have a bright, full-sized glow while `theme-light` can have a more subtle, smaller glow, without duplicating the `text-shadow` rule.
+*   This allows `_theme-dim.css` to have a bright, full-sized glow while `_theme-light.css` can have a more subtle, smaller glow, without duplicating the `text-shadow` rule.